Czech Liver Sausage

 From time immemorial up to the present day, the pig-killing has always taken place under the guidance of a qualified butcher.
 This age-old celebration of nature’s bounty was connected with song and music, and formed a cultural event in the village calendar.
 The entire sequence of portioning the carcass and the creation of the specific delicacies for the killing-day had – and still has – its firm rules.

-The long tradition of winter pig-killings is attested by the following tale of how the event could have become anchored for all time in the calendar.
+The long tradition of winter pig-killings are attested by the following tale of how the event could have become anchored for all time in the calendar.